peterjobes/jekyll-now/_posts/2020-05-02-april-runnotes.md

 >There's something beautiful about taking our time more...
 I'd love to think that society might somewhere in all this learn to live life at a more sustainable pace.

 Anyway, alongside that, this has been a great month for running.
 I finished April having ran 303km, my highest monthly total yet.
-I ran my best marathon effort yet, socially distancing as part of the #OperationInspiration challenge.
+I *[ran my best marathon effort yet](https://theunforgivingminute.run/operation-inspiration/)*, socially distancing as part of the #OperationInspiration challenge.
 And then over the past couple of weeks I've ran personal bests for both the 5 and 10k distances.

 We've been lucky in the UK in that our lockdown has allowed us to still exercise.
 I know that a lot of countries haven't had that privilege.
 I decided early on that as long as I could, I would try to continue training throughout.
 I've adapted a little as races have been cancelled, but kept overall distance high.